Hoyg/azuredevopslabs/labs/vstsextend/selenium/readme.md

    - **Database deploy phase**: In this phase, we use [**SQL Server Database Deploy**](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/SqlDacpacDeploymentOnMachineGroup/README.md){:target="_blank"} task to deploy [**dacpac**](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications){:target="_blank"} file to the DB server.

    - **Selenium tests execution**: Executing **UI testing** as part of the release process is a great way of detecting unexpected changes, and need not be difficult.
 In this phase, we will execute Selenium tests on the deployed web application.
-The below tasks describes using Selenium to test the website in the release pipeline.
+The below tasks describes using Selenium to test the websites in the release pipeline.

      - **Deploy Test Agent**: The [Deploy Test agent](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/DeployVisualStudioTestAgent/README.md){:target="_blank"} task will deploy the test agent to the VM.
-The test agent is used to run distributed tests like Coded UI and Selenium.
+The test agent is used to run the distributed tests like Coded UI and Selenium.
      - **Run Functional tests**: This [task](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/RunDistributedTests/README.md){:target="_blank"} uses **vstest.console.exe** to execute the selenium testcases.

 1. Click on **IIS Deployment** phase and select the Deployment Group which we have created in **Exercise 2**.